MathDial: A Dialogue Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems: Student model

 \subsection{Student characteristics}

+To build a dataset that would reflect students of various backgrounds, we use numerous student names associated with their given pronouns.
 List of all student characteristics based on prior work studying misconceptions in learning algebra \cite{booth2017misconceptions}: \begin{itemize} \item has a problem with understanding what steps or procedures are required to solve a problem. \item has a problem with understanding underlying ideas and principles and a recognition of when to apply them. \item struggle most with understanding what the problem is asking them to do. \item has difficulty determining which pieces of information are relevant and which are irrelevant to solving the problem. \item struggle to put the numbers in the correct order in the equation or determine the correct operation to use. \item struggle to recognize the problem type and therefore do not know what strategy to use to solve it. \end{itemize}